Ayushjsgithub/COMICDORO/README.md

 - 💬 **Random motivational quotes** while working
 - 🎉 **Animated UI** with comic visuals

-# Ready to conquer your to-do list in style?
+# Ready to conquer your to do list in style?
 [**Launch COMICDORO**](https://ayushjsgithub.github.io/COMICDORO/)